MEFI THEORY

 What This Term Does

-The compression term creates inward resonance attraction that concentrates structure — with faster falloff than the expansion term.
+The compression term organizes local structure with a faster falloff than the expansion response.

 Why the 1/(r²(1+r)) Relationship?

-Compression becomes effectively ~1/r³ at large distances, enabling a natural balance region where stable structures form.
+Compression becomes effectively near 1/r³ at larger distances, creating a natural balance region where stable structures can form.

-ΔQ is coherent fluctuation — the change driver — structured enough to synchronize with UFR rather than acting as random noise.
+ΔQ is coherent fluctuation — the change driver — structured enough to synchronize with UFR rather than behaving as random noise.

 UFR: Universal Frequency Resonance